Srecharan/CVAnnotate/README.md

 </p>

 #### Data Augmentation
-The `data_aug_collector.py` script performs data augmentation, creating two distinct datasets: 'Augmented_trash' for detection training and 'Augmented_trash_seg' for segmentation training.
+The data augmentation module performs data augmentation, creating two distinct datasets: one for detection training and another for segmentation training.
 This dual-dataset approach enables the system to handle both quick detection tasks and more complex segmentation challenges.

 <p align="center">
   <table>